cdapio/cdap/docs/developer-guide/source/examples/pageViewAnalytics.rst

 Building and Running the Application and Example
 ================================================
-In this remainder of this document, we refer to the Continuuity Reactor runtime as "Reactor", and the example code that is running on it as an "Application".
+In this remainder of this document, we refer to the Cask Data Application Platform runtime as "CDAP", and the example code that is running on it as an "Application".

 We show the Windows prompt as ``~SDK>`` to indicate a command prompt opened in the SDK directory.

 In this example, you can either build the app from source or deploy the already-compiled JAR file.
-In either case, you then start a Continuuity Reactor, deploy the app, and then run the example by injecting Apache access log entries from an example file into the app.
+In either case, you then start the CDAP, deploy the app, and then run the example by injecting Apache access log entries from an example file into the app.

 As you do so, you can query the app to see the results